 Black Corinth, or Champagne, grapes come from Greece and are often made into currants.

 Growing Heirloom Grapes

 Grapevines are relatively permanent structures, excellent for climbing along fences or creating a beautiful arbor space.
 But we can’t forget that they are also edibles!
-A grapevine can produce quite a bit of grapes, which are useless for anything but feeding the deer if your family won’t eat them.
+A grapevine can produce quite a few grapes, which are useless for anything but feeding the deer if your family won’t eat them.

 Disease is another factor to consider.
 Older varieties are sometimes more susceptible to disease.
-Make sure you are familiar with its history and have an environment suitable to healthy growing.
+Make sure you are familiar with its history and have an environment suitable for healthy growing.

 All in all, heirloom is a tradition and a novelty that make organic gardening fun and interesting.
 But with something more permanent, like apples or grapes, make sure it’s a variety that you will be able to grow successfully and enjoy at harvest time.
 Otherwise, stick to heirloom vegetables and simply enjoy growing organic grapes with newer varieties.